Staines Town 1, Billericay 2

 Home keeper Jamie Butler was forced to turn Curran’s shot around the post on 33 minutes, and then the returning Rickie Hayles headed another Chatting corner just wide.

-The Police finished the half well, though, and gave a sign of what was to come after the restart when Canvey right back Ashley Miller was forced to clear Jonty’s Smith’s effort off the line in injury-time.
+The Police finished the half well, though, and gave a sign of what was to come after the restart when Canvey right back Ashley Miller was forced to clear Jonty’s Smith’s effort off the line in

 But they did not have to wait long for their leveller after the break when Steve Sutherland headed home an equaliser.